-- (i) a ratio of 18.00 beds per 1,000 projected horizon year Resident population age 65 through 74; - (ii) a ratio of 40.00 beds per 1,000 projected horizon year Resident population age 75 through 84; and - (iii) a ratio of 60.00 beds per 1,000 projected horizon year Resident population age 85 and older. - 2.
-The net numerical unmet need for personal care home beds in each health planning area shall be determined by subtracting the number of existing and approved personal care home beds in the health planning area from the projected number of personal care home beds needed in the horizon year; provided, however, that if the net numerical unmet need exceeds fifty percent (50%) of the current existing and approved beds in the planning area, the net numerical unmet need shall be limited to fifty percent (50%) of the existing and approved beds at the time the calculation is made. - (b) The Department may allow an exception to Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.31 (3)(a) as follows: - 1. to allow expansion of an existing personal care home if actual utilization has exceeded ninety (90%) percent (90%) average annual occupancy based on number of licensed beds for the two year period immediately preceding application; - 2. to allow expansion of an existing personal care home if the applicant has substantial occupancy by out-of-state residents.
-"Substantial occupancy by out-of-state residents" shall be defined as having at least thirty-three percent (33%) of the available licensed beds in the personal care home utilized by individuals who resided out sideoutside of the State of Georgia immediately prior to moving into the personal care home; or - 3. to remedy an atypical barrier to personal care home services based on cost, quality, financial access, or geographic accessibility. - (c) In competing applications, favorable consideration may be given to any applicant for a new or expanded personal care home which historically has provided and/or provides sufficient documentation of plans to provide a higher percentage of un-reimbursed services to indigent and charity residents than requirement by the indigent and charity standard of Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.31 (3)(j).
+- (b) The Department may allow an exception to 111-2-2-.31(3)(a) as follows: - 1. to allow expansion of an existing personal care home if actual utilization has exceeded ninety (90%) percent average annual occupancy based on number of licensed beds for the two year period immediately preceding application; - 2. to allow expansion of an existing personal care home if the applicant has substantial occupancy by out-of-state residents.
+"Substantial occupancy by out-of-state residents" shall be defined as having at least thirty-three percent (33%) of the available licensed beds in the personal care home utilized by individuals who resided out side of the State of Georgia immediately prior to moving into the personal care home; or - 3. to remedy an atypical barrier to personal care home services based on cost, quality, financial access, or geographic accessibility. - (c) In competing applications, favorable consideration may be given to any applicant for a new or expanded personal care home which historically has provided and/or provides sufficient documentation of plans to provide a higher percentage of unreimbursed services to indigent and charity residents than requirement by the indigent and charity standard of 111-2-2-.31(3)(j).
 Favorable consideration also may be given to any applicant for a new or expanded personal care home which historically has provided and/or provides sufficient documentation of plans to provide personal care home residential services at monthly and/or annual rates that are affordable to the greatest number of individuals based on analysis of the national rate for services and the income ranges of individuals at or above age 65 and in the applicant's market area(s).

-- (d) A new or expanded personal care home shall be approved in a health planning area only if the applicant complies with the following physical standards: - 1. the physical plant design and the program design shall support the concept of a non-institutional, homelike setting; and - 2. the proposed physical plant design is in compliance with the Rules and licensure standards of the Department of Human Resources Healthcare Facility Regulation Division and the applicant stipulates that the services required by such Rules and licensure standards will be provided and any services prohibited by such Rules and licensure standards will not be provided and will not be implied to be provided either through advertising or other means; and - 3. there shall be a designated area for staff on duty in each personal care home and on each floor in the case of a multistory facility; and - 4. the facility has the option of building kitchens or kitchenettes in the living units as long as the facility intends to provide three meals per day to residents.
-The kitchens or kitchenettes must comply with the Fire Marshal's and Department of Human Resources' the Healthcare Facility Regulation Division's minimum licensure standards; and

-- 5. the facility provides assurance that it will not lease or contract space within the personal care home to an outside entity to provide services that the personal care home would otherwise not be allowed to provide. - (e) An applicant for a new or expanded personal care home must document provision of continuity of care by providing a community linkage plan which demonstrates factors such as, but not limited to, referral arrangements with appropriate services of the healthcare system and working

-- agreements with other related community services assuring continuity of care. - (f) An applicant for a new or expanded personal care home shall provide evidence of intent to comply with all appropriate licensure requirements, resident life safety standards and operational procedures required by the Georgia Department of Human Resources_Healthcare Facility Regulation Division.
+- (d) A new or expanded personal care home shall be approved in a health planning area only if the applicant complies with the following physical standards: - 1. the physical plant design and the program design shall support the concept of a non-institutional, home-like setting; and - 2. the proposed physical plant design is in compliance with the Rules and licensure standards of the Department of Human Resources and the applicant stipulates that the services required by such Rules and licensure standards will be provided and any services prohibited by such Rules and licensure standards will not be provided and will not be implied to be provided either through advertising or other means; and - 3. there shall be a designated area for staff on duty in each personal care home and on each floor in the case of a multistory facility; and - 4. the facility has the option of building kitchens or kitchenettes in the living units as long as the facility intends to provide three meals per day to residents.
+The kitchens or kitchenettes must comply with the Fire Marshall's and Department of Human Resources' minimum licensure standards; and - 5. the facility provides assurance that it will not lease or contract space within the personal care home to an outside entity to provide services that the personal care home would otherwise not be allowed to provide. - (e) An applicant for a new or expanded personal care home must document provision of continuity of care by providing a community linkage plan which demonstrates factors such as, but not limited to, referral arrangements with appropriate services of the healthcare system and working agreements with other related community services assuring continuity of care. - (f) An applicant for a new or expanded personal care home shall provide evidence of intent to comply with all appropriate licensure requirements, resident life safety standards and operational procedures required by the Georgia Department of Human Resources.